tekkac/amneszia-dojo/README.md

 # Amneszia dojo contracts

 ## About
-Dojo contracts for Amnesia
+Dojo contracts for Amnesia, a multiplayer memory-game with hidden information and zero-knowledg proofs.

 ## Actions
- -[x] `spawn`: creates a new board based on a commitment to its tiles -[x] `join`: players join a game with a name a Starknet mainnet address -[x] `match_tiles`: a player that has gained private information about two matching can prove they did by sending a zero-knowledge proof
+ - [x] `spawn`: creates a new board based on a commitment to its tiles
+ - [x] `join`: players join a game with a name a Starknet mainnet address
+ - [x] `match_tiles`: a player that has gained private information about two matching can prove they did by sending a zero-knowledge proof
- -[ ] `reveal`: ask for a tile to be revealed
+ - [ ] `reveal`: ask for a tile to be revealed
- -[ ] `buy_action`: buy an action with $LORDS (can be used to reveal more cards) -[ ] `sell`: sell private information you own using MPC and receive $LORDS payment.
+ - [ ] `buy_action`: buy an action with $LORDS (can be used to reveal more cards)
+ - [ ] `sell`: sell private information you own using MPC and receive $LORDS payment.

 ## ZK & Hidden info: